xmtp/xmtp-dot-org/blog/xmtp-lens-twitter-spaces-replay.md

 [00:31:27] Stani Kulechov - Lens: I think Tommy's just un muted.
 Tommy, have you got a question?

 [00:31:31] Matt Galligan - XMTP: Let's see.
 We'll bring 'em back up.
-I don't knowwhat happened there.
-In the meantime, for anybody that hasn't hasn't used it, hasn'texperienced it Lens.xyz fired up and start sending DMs.
+I don't know what happened there.
+In the meantime, for anybody that hasn't hasn't used it, hasn't experienced it Lens.xyz fired up and start sending DMs.
 We have a profile up forXMTP Labs.

 [00:31:44] We have one.
 I'm up there as Galligan dot Lens.
 Shoot me a dm.
-Happyto have a chat there.
+Happy to have a chat there.
 Also, if you have question.
-Maybe don't want to jump up intothe speaker section.
-Go ahead and just maybe DM us directly in, in here as well andwe can address it.
+Maybe don't want to jump up into the speaker section.
+Go ahead and just maybe DM us directly in, in here as well and we can address it.
 The project that you were talking about beeper was a ton of fun to see where you just had.

 [00:32:07] Say somebody that could send out a beep and it would go to everybody else that had these beepers.
 And it was all based on NFT.
 Like my my wallet now has an NFT that is displaying the beeps from the others that are in that beeper network.
-All powered through Lens and X tp.
+All powered through Lens and XMTP.
 It was it was cool to see any questions,Not not seeing too many just yet.

 [00:32:27] In any case the Lens team, I'd love to hear a little bit more about the future of Lens and where you see things going from here.
 Maybe as it relates to communication, both public and and private communications.